 There are currently more than 3 400 commercial court judges.

 They are elected by their peers in an annual two-stage election.

 They are elected for an initial term of two years.
 They can then be re-elected for terms of four years at the same court or any other commercial court, subject to a limit of four terms, except for the outgoing president, who can be re-elected for a fifth term as a panel member only.

 They swear an oath and are subject to the same code of conduct as professional judges.

 They serve as volunteers.
 To serve they must be available and be prepared to make a personal commitment, in particular by taking part in indispensable initial and continuous training.

 Law 2016-1547 of 18 November 2016 on modernising the justice system for the 21st century introduced a major reform of the status of commercial court judges.
 In particular, it revised the provisions on their code of conduct and disciplinary procedures and enhanced their professional status by introducing compulsory initial and continuous training given by the national college of the judiciary.

 Assessors at the social security tribunals

-Assessors at the social security tribunals (tribunaux des affaires de la sécurité sociale) are appointed for three years by the first president of the court of appeal with jurisdiction in the area, from a list submitted for the particular tribunal by the regional director for young people, sport and social cohesion following nominations by the most representative trade and professional organisations.
+Assessors at the social security tribunals (tribunaux des affaires de la sécurité sociale) are appointed for three years by the first president of the court of appeal, from a list submitted for the particular tribunal by the regional director for young people, sport and social cohesion following nominations by the most representative trade and professional organisations.

 Assessors at the disability tribunals